1dv032/syllabus/exercises/part_2/exercises.md

 ### Solution proposal
 https://github.com/1dv032/solution-exercise-docker-compose-ror-dev

-## 4. Moving to staging/production
+## 4. Moving to staging/production - node.js and a reversed proxy

-### To Be
-Running the xxxxxxx application in production...
+You will find this exercise and its instruction (the readme-file) in an own repo: https://github.com/1dv032/exercise-docker-nodejs-prod

 ## 5. Testing the application